everx-labs/ever-sdk/docs/mod_proofs.md

 functions such as `net.query`, `net.query_collection` or `net.wait_for_collection`.
 If transaction's BOC and/or `block_id` are not provided in the JSON, they will be queried from TONOS API (in this case it is required to provide at least `id` of transaction).

+Please note, that joins (like `account`, `in_message`, `out_messages`, etc. in `Transaction` entity) are separated entities and not supported, so function will throw an exception in a case if JSON being checked has such entities in it.

 If `cache_in_local_storage` in config is set to `true` (default), downloaded proofs and master-chain BOCs are saved into the persistent local storage (e.g. file system for native